What Is The EEOC?

 In fact, between the years of 2012-2014, 34 percent of the disability claims filed with the EEOC were due to a lack of reasonable accommodation.
 It is even worse in New York, where 42 percent of the complaints were filed based on this issue.

 If you were discriminated against at work, you may be able to file a claim with the EEOC.
-Schedule a free consultation with dedicated Rochester employment lawyer Michelle Cimino to learn more about your rights.
+Schedule a confidential consultation with dedicated Rochester employment lawyer Michelle Cimino to learn more about your rights.

 Subscribe to our YouTube channel for more videos.